DallanQ/race_for_the_galaxy/Manual.md

 If desired, players can put their intended developments (if any) under their action card, revealing them when everyone is ready.

-Each development has a symbol containing its cost, ranging from 1–6.
+Each development has(a white diamond shaped) symbol containing its cost, ranging from 1–6.
 To pay for a development, a player discards cards equal to this number face down from their hand.

 Players who chose Develop, as the bonus, discard one card fewer than the development's cost.
 If, due to powers, a player is already discarding no cards, no bonus is received.